zsadov1/2-Responsive-Portfolio/README.md

 ## Description

 I made this site for the University of Richmond Bootcamp Homework #2.
 The goal was to create a responsive portfolio site.
 I utilized HTML, Git, Bootstrap 4 and CSS to create my portfolio website.
 I had to follow a specific style and specifications.
 I deployed using Github Pages.

 As a web developer, I need to a portfolio site deployed that will show my skills to potential employers and clients to hire me and be responsive on any device.
-This site also gives me an opportunity to introduce myself, while also providing a way for employers and clients to reach out to me.
+This site also gives me an opportunity to introduce myself and provide a way for employers and clients to reach out to me, be it mobile or on a desktop.

 ![Portfolio Site](Assets/Images/aboutme.png)
 ![Portfolio Site](Assets/Images/portfolio.png)